About Homemade Marshmallow Fluff

 We’ve all experienced this, if not multiple times.

-I’m not even sure why The Boyfriend still lets me grocery shop because I always forget something.
+I’m not even sure why an old friend of mine still lets me grocery shop because I always forget something.

 And usually, what I forget is something he wanted me to pick up.